qkzk/paas/readme.md

+## ALPHA VERSION

+This is an alpha version which is still in development.
+Currently, the certificates paths are hardcoded and can't be changed.
+It will change soonly.

 # PaaS - Pandoc As A Service

+Have you ever wished to creates a pdf from some markdown ?
+There's not a lot of solutions online and your data may be used by the provider...

+PAAS is a self hosting solution allowing you to execute pandoc from your server with all the filters you may have installed.
+Log in on your server, paste some markdow and your pdf is created and downloaded immediatly.

+---

 This is a minimal web server written in Rust using [Axum](https://docs.rs/axum/latest/axum/), designed for simple login-protected pandoc conversion.